rajputabhay806/python-calculator/README.md

-# python-calculator
+# Python Calculator

-A simple Python calculator project (Add, Subtract, Multiply, Divide, Modulus)
+This is a simple Python project to perform basic calculator operations:

+- Addition
+- Subtraction
+- Multiplication
+- Division
+- Modulus